tomsawyer0224/linalg/README.md

 This is a C/C++ project that helps understand the fundamentals of Linear Algebra.
 # About this project
 - This is a personal project, for educational purposes only!
-- Implements simple operations like maxtrix/vector addition, multiplication,...
+- This project implements some simple operations like maxtrix/vector addition, multiplication,...
 Other operations like det, inv, etc. may be implemented later.
 - The code is naive and non-optimized.
 # How to use
 1. Clone this repo.